Average Cost of a Home Inspection Report

 Does Every Buyer Pay the Cost for a Home Inspection?

 Bear in mind that prior to the 1990s, most home buyers never obtained a home inspection.
-They relied instead of seller disclosures to inform of pre-existing conditions.
+They relied instead on seller disclosures to inform of pre-existing conditions.
 A home inspection was considered a luxury, an additional expense.
 Not so today.
 Today it is rare for a home buyer NOT to obtain a home inspection and, if a buyer declines an inspection, it is generally against the advice of the buyer's real estate agent.

 Although real estate agents do care that the buyer be fully informed, they also have another purpose for insisting buyers get a home inspection.
 They don't want to get sued after the fact for non-disclosures or defects.

-General Home Inspection Costs Vs. Specialized Home Inspections
+General Home Inspection Costs vs. Specialized Home Inspections

 One way a first-time home buyer can save money on the cost of a home inspection is by hiring the same company to perform not only a general home inspection but also specialized home inspections.
 Many companies will offer a package price to complete a variety of home inspections.
 This means they could also perform additional inspections such as (but not limited to):

 Although it might seem like a good idea from a one-stop shopping experience point of view, your so-called specialists might not really be specialists.
 It might be a matter of company employees capitalizing on naive customers, and the inspectors might not be fully qualified, especially if it's the same individual wearing many different hats.
-You should ask about specific experience and qualifications of "package" inspections.
+You should ask about the specific experience and qualifications of "package" inspections.

 A buyer can easily spend between $500 and $1,000 on home inspections, depending on the types of home inspections the buyer needs.
 This is non-refundable money.
 Should the reports disclose enough severe defects, which could cause the buyer to cancel the contract, the buyer can't get back the money.
 There is also no guarantee a seller will renegotiate the sales price nor complete repairs after a home inspection.

 Moreover, buyers should realize that home inspectors bend over backward to find defects.
-The inspectors don't want the buyer to feel her money has been wasted, so the inspectors are by trade overly picky, noting every crack.
+The inspectors don't want the buyer to feel their money has been wasted, so the inspectors are by trade overly picky, noting every crack.
 Expect a report to contain a lot of defects, even for a home in relatively good condition.